Alice Maze

 Sound

-Notes: There are eleven different layouts here.
+Notes: There are twenty different layouts here.
 The rules are based on a maze called “Alice in Mazeland” in my 1990 book Mad Mazes.
 When I wrote that book it never occurred to me that it would be a good idea to have several mazes with the same rules.
-The layout for the original “Alice in Mazeland” became Maze 8 in this program, and, actually, it’s the least interesting of the eleven mazes.
+The layout for the original “Alice in Mazeland” became Maze 16 in this program, and, actually, it’s the least interesting of the twenty mazes.

-I programmed eight of these mazes in 2001, and recently (April, 2009) I added three mazes at the beginning.
-Maze 1 is a simple, introductory maze.
-Mazes 2 and 3 were also supposed to be simple, but I got carried away and added some some tricky parts to them.
-Maze 7 is interesting and very complex—its shortest solution is 73 moves.
-Maze 10 does interesting things with loops and is probably the most complex of these mazes, even though its shortest solution is only 57 moves.
-Back in 2001, that maze was a “Puzzle of the Week” on www.mathpuzzle.com.
-That site still has a list of solvers along with some interesting comments at this address.
+I programmed eight of these mazes in 2001 and kept adding more, until the total is now twenty.
+In my opinion, the best of these mazes is 15.
+Unfortunately, it is very difficult, even though its size is only 7x7.
+Maze 18 does interesting things with loops and is probably the most complex of these mazes, even though its shortest solution is only 57 moves.
+Back in 2001, that maze was a “Puzzle of the Week” on mathpuzzle.com.
+That site still has a list of solvers along with some interesting comments, as well as a diagram of the solution that was drawn by Andrea Gilbert.
 By the way, the comments refer to Maze 7, which was the maze’s number at the time.
-The final maze, number 11, is a little silly, but it adds a new twist to the concept of mazes-with-rules.

 When you solve one of these mazes, the program outputs a code that looks something like: Code=842.
 The number doesn’t mean anything, but you might use it to prove to a friend that you solved a particular maze.
 Or you might set up a contest where people should solve one or more of these mazes, then e-mail you the numbers that follow Code=.